skeeto/hash-prospector/README.md

 ## Discovered Hash Functions

+There are two useful classes of hash functions discovered by the prospector and the other helper utilities here.
+Both use an *xorshift-multiply-xorshift* construction, but with a different number of rounds.

+### Two round functions

 This 32-bit integer hash function has the lowest bias of any in this form ever devised.
 It even beats the venerable MurmurHash3 32-bit finalizer by a tiny margin.
-The hash function construction was discovered by the prospector, then the parameters were tuned using a genetic algorithm.
+The hash function construction was discovered by the prospector, then the parameters were tuned using hill climbing and a genetic algorithm.

 ```c
 // exact bias: 0.19768193144773874